HighRoad Pyrenees Cycling Tour

 We dine just up the street tonight at a charming restaurant.

 You’ll be happy to have rested the legs a little yesterday because we are back to the big cols again today, traveling a substantial 120 km in the process.
-The Soulor-Aubisque duo greet us first thing in the morning with a very big combined climb filled with scenes of grazing cows, panoramic views from the summits, and a ’balcony road’ between the two that will take your breath away.
-The Marie Blanque, frequently seen in the TDF, is a ’little’ climb in comparison, and really scenic.
+The Soulor-Aubisque duo greets us first thing in the morning with a big combined climb filled with scenes of grazing cows, panoramic views from the summits, and a ’balcony road’ between the two that will take your breath away.
+The Marie Blanque, frequently seen in the Tour de France, is a ’little’ climb in comparison, and really scenic.
 Once you descend down the western side you are in the cycling-mad Basque Country for the rest of your tour.

 Tonight we have dinner at our village hotel with a view over the valley that is rivaled only by the taste of the cuisine.